tlcaputi/gtrendR/README.md

 ## Usage

 Before you begin using this package, pull the Google Trends data using the [gtrendspy package for Python3](https://www.github.com/tlcaputi/gtrendspy).
-For example, you may run the following.
-I will use the data from this command to explain the package.
+For example, we will use the following data pull to demonstrate the features of the package.
 Unfortunately, I cannot share the raw data.

 ```python